 Each employer contributes their fair share to the Scheme costs

-Where practical, premium rates should match different levels of ‘risk’ so that premiums paid by ‘low-risk’ employers are lower than those paid by ‘high-risk’ employers.
+Where practical, rates should match different levels of ‘risk’ so that premiums paid by ‘low-risk’ employers are lower than those paid by ‘high-risk’ employers.

 Premium rates reward injury prevention